UMM-CSci-3601-S18/iteration-4-readme-md/KNOWNISSUES.md

 - Same as above but for the selection of journals once there are many journals to choose from
 - Allow added contacts under 'Your Contacts' numbers to be clickable to call like the numbers under 'Contact Numbers'
 - Make each goal be a certain height and scrollable, thus not forcing the user to scroll down on the
-- Allow the user to uncomplete a complete goal in case of accidental clicks
+- Allow the user to un-complete a complete goal in case of accidental clicks
 - Allow the graph to auto update when a different period of time is chosen instead of clicking the submit button (i.e. the graph will auto update from today to last week if the last week dropdown choice is selected)
+-Be able to change the theme of the app or fonts.
+-ability to let the user add journal prompts.